cout-hellohub/AirCursor/README.md

 3. Left Click - Left hand turning from open-hand to fist triggers Left click.
 4. Close/ Exit - Get your both index fingers together - and you are out of program.

-This code is still under construction - and you can definately mail me your suggestions on my mail - patelrajdeep002@gmail.com
+This code is still under development - and you can definately mail me your suggestions on my mail - patelrajdeep002@gmail.com